Latch/openkit/documentation/user_kit.md

 - `shouldNotify` (default `true`): controls whenever email notifications are sent to the invited user.
 The emails include the welcome email and/or the Doorcode email.
 If set to `false` **no** emails are sent.
-In order to prevent invalid scenarios validations are put in place to prevent the following request situation since it would lead to the user having no way of accessing his Doorcode:
+In order to prevent invalid scenarios validations are put in place to prevent the following request situation since it would lead to the user having no way of accessing their Doorcode:
   - `shouldNotify`: `false`
   - `passcodeType`: `DAILY` or `DAILY_SINGLE_USE`
   - `role`: `RESIDENT`